ojread/git-workflow/README.md

 Accessing GitHub with HTTPS is much easier to set up than SSH, plus it also works through strict firewalls and proxies when SSH may fail.
 However, it gets annoying to type your username and password all the time.
 You can tell Git to remember your credentials for an hour by entering the following.

-	git config-global credential.helper cache
+	git config --global credential.helper cache
-	git config-global credential.helper 'cache --timeout=3600'
+	git config --global credential.helper 'cache --timeout=3600'

 ### Revert to an earlier version

 WARNING - this will delete your work since the chosen commit.
 If you tried something that didn't work out and want to revert to a previous commit, you can do the following:

-1. `git log` - list commits and find the one that you want to revert to.
-Copy its hash.
+1. `git log` - Find the commit that you want to revert to and copy its hash.
-1. `git checkout hash` - switch to the commit with the given hash.
+1. `git checkout hash` - Switch to the commit with the given hash.
-1. `git reset --hard` - clear commits ahead of this one.
+1. `git reset --hard` - Delete commits ahead of this one.
-1. `git checkout` - refresh the current branch.
+1. `git checkout` - Refresh the current branch.